matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 In order of increasing difficulty, with no obligation to complete all steps.

+For each exercise, start a new Jupyter Notebook or python script file under `TP Images/Workspace/`.

 ### 1 - Detect, image and measure particles without drift

 Create the simulator with argument `drift_speed=0.` given to `STEMImageSimulator.default()` to disable drifting.
 This means we can treat the survey image as *static* and measure any particle within the field of view without distortion or tracking.